ganegoda/capstone/README.md

 ## Introduction
 For my data engineering capstone project I developed a data pipeline that creates an analytical database and supporting tables.
 Analytical database contain US immigration data populated on a monthly basis.
 Additional datasets are also available in staging tables.
 Insights can be drawn from main analytical tables or combining with other information tables provided.
-All data files are hosted in Amazon s3 bucket.
+All raw data files are hosted in Amazon s3 bucket.
 Tables are hosted in Amazon Redshift Database and ETL/ELT pipeline was developed using Apache Airflow.

 ### Datasets
 Following datasets were used to create analytical database: